kenMarquez/DataFlow-Designer-Tool/README.md

 Formats code using Prettier.

 ## Contributions
 Contributions are welcome.
-Please read the contribution guidelines before submitting pull requests.

 ## License
-This project is distributed under the [Insert License Type] license.
+This project is distributed under the MIT license.

-## Contact
-For questions and support, please contact [Insert contact information or link to the issues section].